logantodd/logantodd.github.io/_posts/2024-09-30-surface-duo-retrospective.md

 ---
 layout: post
-title: Thoughts on Microsoft's horrible phone: a review and retrospective.
+title: "Thoughts on Microsoft's horrible phone: a review and retrospective."
 date: 2024-09-30
 ---